nikospavlopoulos/nikospavlopoulos/README.md

 # Hi there, I'm Nikos Pavlopoulos 👋

-I'm an aspiring Software Engineer, leveraging more than a decade of Sales and Customer Service experience in multinational professional environments.
+I'm an aspiring Software Engineer,Aspiring Software Engineer, with over a decade of professional experience in Sales and Customer Service experience in multinational professional environments.
 Currently building expertise in backend and frontend development through education with a focus on modern programming languages and frameworks, as well as data analysis, databases, and business intelligence tools.

 * * *